temptemp3/sonarqube-docker-compose/README.md

 **Dockerfile**

-- used to build `sonar_dc:latest` image from official Docker image for Sonarqube
+- used to build `sonar_dc:latest` image from the official Docker image for Sonarqube
 - configures entry point

 **docker-compose.yml**